Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

 * Be explicit about what you want feedback on, or why you are asking for specific reviewers.

+* Append '[WIP]' to the start of the PR title if you would like feedback / detailed review on work in progress.
+This indicates to the reviewers and project managers that this feature is not ready to be merged into the master branch.
+When it is ready to merge, edit the title to remove the '[WIP]'.

 These guidelines drawn from:

 [https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests)